spree/spree/README.md

         $ bundle exec rake assets:precompile RAILS_ENV=development

-If you want to remove precompiled assets (recommended before you commit to git and push your changes) use the following rake task:
+If you want to remove precompiled assets (recommended before you commit to Git and push your changes) use the following rake task:

         $ bundle exec rake assets:clean